falseywinchnet/tomatofft/README.md

 # tomatofft
-The Tomato Patch FFT is the fastest FFT in the world.
-But it requires more work- it is O(N^2) overall. and requires more storage- O(N^2) overall.
+The Tomato Patch FFT is the fastest, laziest FFT in the world.
+But it requires more work- it is O(N^2) overall.
+Additionally- it may already exist.
+Which is why I named my implementation after my cat.

+and requires more storage- O(N^2) overall.
 However, it has one difference which makes all the difference in the world- it can be threaded down to individual bins where it becomes O(2N) per thread, and since all operations are elementwise, it can at minimum become O(N^2/P) - O(N).\
 With cuda cores = N(modern GPUS are quickly exceeding 4000 cuda cores) and general memory constraints per core of P * N ^ N * precision 16 * N^2 bytes + 8 * N bytes  = a little over 256MB.\